 I am currently a postgraduate research student in the School of Computer Science at the University of Manchester, UK, where I am studying for a Ph.D. under the supervision of Mr Graham Riley and Dr Antoniu Pop, both lecturers affiliated with the School's Advanced Processor Technologies Research Group.
-My research is focused on computer architecture design, parallel algorithms and scheduling on heterogeneous multicore architectures.
+My research is focused on computer architecture design, parallel algorithms and scheduling on heterogeneous multi-core architectures.

 I also hold a master's degree in Physics Engineering, awarded in 2016 by the University of Coimbra, Portugal.
-This included a one-year research period in the context of metabolic imaging techniques, doing ab initio simulations within a Density-Functional Theory framework of the fluorescence properities of coenzymes NADH and FAD.
+This included a one-year research period in the context of metabolic imaging techniques, doing ab initio simulations within a Density-Functional Theory framework of the fluorescence properties of coenzymes NADH and FAD.

 In my spare time I enjoy doing sports like swimming, running or playing tennis.
 I also like to watch professional athletes doing them from the comfort of my couch, although that is arguably not as healthy...
 I am a big fan of both Marvel's superheroes (shhh...
 Captain America rules!) and the Harry Potter universe so I watch these movies quite often (too often :P).
 Sporadically, I may or may not listen to crappy music in a not-so-low-volume for which my closest friends and my wonderful girlfriend make me watch the best movie ever made, The Room, every other weekend.